 There are two main types of finishes: surface sealer and penetrating sealer.
-Both have their own positives and negatives.
-All options should be weighed to make the best decision for the specific project.
+Both have pros and cons.
+All options should be considered in order to make the best decision for each specific project.

-Penetrating sealers soak into the wood to become part of the cellular structure.
+Penetrating sealers soak into the wood to become part of its cellular structure.
 Penetrating finishes accentuate the natural elements of the wood.
-Penetrating sealers include natural oils, and penetrating resins.
+Penetrating sealers include natural oils and penetrating resins.
 These finishes do not offer protection against moisture.
-Since penetrating oils do not form a synthetic protective layer on the surface of the wood, if a dent or scratch occurs, it can easily be fixed by rubbing the surface with a steel wool and applying more oil.
+Since penetrating oils do not form a synthetic protective layer on the surface of the wood, if a dent or scratch occurs, it can easily be fixed by rubbing the surface with a steel wool, and applying more oil.
 However, there is a lot more care that goes into maintaining a beautifully oiled wood floor.
-Every half a year, the wood floors must be touched up with the penetrating sealer, and subsequently the whole floor needs to be re-oiled every few years.
+Every six months, these wood floors will require touch ups with the penetrating sealer.
+The entire wood floor will need to be re-oiled every few years.

 Acrylic – Acrylic is a plastic resin which does not contain solvent fumes.
 Similar to polyurethane, but a slightly different chemical make-up.

 Conversion varnish (Swedish Finish) – An acid-curing urethane and alcohol-based sealer.
 Contains two parts: a resin and a catalyst.
 Amino resin and alkyd.
 Emits formaldehyde as it cures.
 Strong odor and has a very high VOC content.
 Combustible.

 Epoxy – A two-component finish.
 Remains liquid even after the solvent evaporates but quickly begins to cure.
 Made of polymers.
 Caution must be taken with epoxies and oil-based formulas that contain dryers.